cjeanner/cjeanner.github.io/_posts/2020-05-15-tripleo-lab-operators-integration.markdown

 fail the run early, showing what replaces the deprecated variable (or, well, some were just dropped since they were useless).

-This last feature ensure your env is sane, and doesn't have any ambiguity regarding what you're deploying.
+This last feature ensures your environment is sane, and doesn't have any ambiguity regarding what you're deploying.

 There are also some new things regarding the proxy support: since the
 ```no_proxy``` variable is a bit messy (and I'm still polite here), the proxy